 Please note that many playgroups and regular activities often run according to school term times!

 - Little Locusts is a playgroup for pre-school children or crawling babies with their parent or carer, and meet every Tuesday from 10.30-12.00 in St John’s Wood Church (not the hall, but the church itself) which is located by the roundabout at the bottom of the High Street.
 People can drop in and out as suits, no need to be on time or stay the whole time.
 No charge.
 For more information, please call Helen who runs the group: 07887 548 333.

 - The playgroup Little Lions in St Mark’s Church, Abercorn Place, takes place every Tuesday 10am – 11.30am.
 Playing, chatting, singing and refreshments for 0-3’s and their carers.
-No need to book – just turn up to our friendly group on Tuesdays during term-time.
+No need to book – just turn up to this friendly group on Tuesdays during term-time.